 In my opinion, this charming New England style resort with baby blue and white clapboard frontage is the most lovely looking of all the Disney resorts.
-You will not be losing any of the class by booking a cheaper rate and you can still laze on your wooden balconies in this, oh so pretty, almost turreted resort design.
+You will not be losing any of the class by booking a cheaper rate, and you can still laze on your wooden balconies in this, oh so pretty, almost turreted resort design.

 I love the color scheme of the rooms.
 The sandy carpet, the hints of sea blue in the headboard.
 The decor is unfussy and simple and yet classy and luxurious.
-The decor will remind you of a New England beach cottage but the Disney flair makes them that bit better.
+The decor will remind you of a New England beach cottage, but the Disney flair makes them that bit better.
 Disney’s Beach Club Resort are also super convenient, walkable from Epcot and just a short boat ride (what fun!) to the popular Disney’s Hollywood Studios.

 We love the fact that most of the resort looks over the charming pools and the lake beyond.
 Kids and adults of all ages will love splashing and sliding at the 3-acre on-site water park.
-A kids club also gives the younger members of the family a chance to make crafts and play games.
+A kids club also gives the younger family members a chance to make crafts and play games.
 If you have little ones, you must stay here for the character dining – what could be more fun!

 Probably my favorite thing about this resort is the way you get to the Disney parks… You use the Disney Skyliner with its whimsical aerial gondolas.
-They say “Glide across the sky and add an extra dash of pixie dust to your day.
-This grand, state-of-the-art gondola system conveniently connects Disney’s Hollywood Studios and the International Gateway at Epcot and link to Disney’s Art of Animation Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Riviera Resort.
+They say, “Glide across the sky and add an extra dash of pixie dust to your day.
+This grand, state-of-the-art gondola system conveniently connects Disney’s Hollywood Studios and the International Gateway at Epcot and links to Disney’s Art of Animation Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Riviera Resort.
 The Disney Skyliner station at International Gateway at Epcot is also conveniently located just a short stroll away from Disney’s BoardWalk entertainment district, Disney’s Yacht Club Resort, Disney’s Beach Club Resort and Disney’s Boardwalk Inn.”

 5. Disney’s BoardWalk Inn

 Disney’s BoardWalk Inn is also within walking distance of both Epcot and Disney’s Hollywood Studios.
-If you want to visit the other parks there are free shuttles provided by the resort.
+If you want to visit the other parks, there are free shuttles provided by the resort.

 Highlights include multiple themed pools with a waterslide, the delicious Flying Fish Cafe, and a 1940’s Atlantic City vibe.
 This resort sparkles by night, and by day, the way it crowds around the pool means that you can take advantage of vintage charm with great views of the pool if you choose one of these rooms.

 Again, this hotel offers a superb way to get to the Disney parks… You use the Disney Skyliner with its whimsical aerial gondolas.
-They say “Glide across the sky and add an extra dash of pixie dust to your day.
-This grand, state-of-the-art gondola system conveniently connects Disney’s Hollywood Studios and the International Gateway at Epcot and link to Disney’s Art of Animation Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Riviera Resort.
+They say, “Glide across the sky and add an extra dash of pixie dust to your day.
+This grand, state-of-the-art gondola system conveniently connects Disney’s Hollywood Studios and the International Gateway at Epcot and links to Disney’s Art of Animation Resort, Disney’s Caribbean Beach Resort, Disney’s Pop Century Resort, and Disney’s Riviera Resort.
 The Disney Skyliner station at International Gateway at Epcot is also conveniently located just a short stroll away from Disney’s BoardWalk entertainment district, Disney’s Yacht Club Resort, Disney’s Beach Club Resort and Disney’s Boardwalk Inn.”

 6. Disney’s Old Key West Resort

 Stay in the Florida Keys whilst being next door to Disney World.
-Disney’s Old Key West Resort is minutes away from the best attractions in Orlando and yet you feel like you are in the Florida Keys.
+Disney’s Old Key West Resort is minutes away from the best attractions in Orlando, and yet you feel like you are in the Florida Keys.
 This place even comes complete with a lighthouse!